volfpeter/codenames-kivy/README.rst

 so you can set up a board.
 Some word lists are included in this project, see the wordlists_ directory.

-The application will read words from the ``wordlist.wl`` file that is next to the source files.
-This word list file is empty by default, it's up to you to fill it with words by either copying the content of one of the included word list files to ``wordlist.wl`` or by acquiring a word list from some other source.
+The application will read words from the ``wordlist.txt`` file that is next to the source files.
+This word list file is empty by default, it's up to you to fill it with words by either copying the content of one of the included word list files to ``wordlist.txt`` or by acquiring a word list from some other source.

 How to run
 ===============